kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 This KEP strives to enable node resource hot plugging by incorporating a polling mechanism within the kubelet to retrieve machine-information from cAdvisor's cache, which is already updated periodically.
 The kubelet will periodically fetch this information, subsequently entrusting the node status updater to disseminate these updates at the node level across the cluster.
 Moreover, this KEP aims to refine the initialization and reinitialization processes of resource managers, including the memory manager and CPU manager, to ensure their adaptability to changes in node configurations.
-With this proposal its also necessary to recalculate and update OOMScoreAdj and swap limit for the pods that had been existing before resize and tradeoff between performance overhead and OOMScoreAdj and swap limit correctness.
+With this proposal its also necessary to recalculate and update OOMScoreAdj and swap limit for the pods that had been existing before resize.
+But this carries small overhead due to recalculation of swap and OOMScoreAdj.

-Update in OOMScoreAdjust and swap limit
-    - The recalculation will help the existing pods to be closer to the expected value post-resize but carries an inherent overhead on the kubelet.

-Not Updating OOMScoreAdjust and swap limit
-    - Efficient, We can avoid the performance overhead required for recalculating the scores and may lead to incorrect eviction, with new pods being evicted as OOMScoreAdj will be high.
+### Handling HotUnplug Events

+Though this KEP focuses only on resource hotplug, It will enable the kubelet to capture the current available capacity of the node (Regardless of whether it was a hotplug or hotunplug of resources.)
+For now, we will introduce an error mode in the kubelet to inform users about the shrink in the available resources in case of hotunplug.

+Few of the concerns surrounding hotunplug are listed below
+* Pod re-admission:
+    * Given that there is probability that the current Pod resource usage may exceed the available capacity of node, its necessary to check if the pod can continue Running or if it has to be terminated due to resource crunch.
+* Recalculate OOM adjust score and Swap limits:
+    * Since the total capacity of the node has changed, values associated with the nodes memory capacity must be recomputed.
+* Handling unplug of reserved CPUs.

+we intend to propose a separate KEP dedicated to hotunplug of resources to address the same.

 ### User Stories